reTHINK-project/dev-java-hyperty/docs/wallet-manager/readme.md

   source: <data stream address>,
   date: <ISO 8601 compliant>,
   value: <amount of tokens in the transaction>
-  nonce: < the count of the number of performed mining transactions, starting with 0>
+  nonce: < the count of the number of performed mining transactions, starting with 0>,
+  bonus: <true if bonus transaction, false otherwise>,
+  data: <transaction relative data>
 }
 ```